Vixel2006/axon/docs/tensor.md

 # Tensor

-`fajr.core.tensor.Tensor` is the fundamental data structure in Fajr.
+`axon.core.tensor.Tensor` is the fundamental data structure in Axon.
 It represents multi-dimensional arrays and is the primary vehicle for all computations, supporting automatic differentiation and lazy evaluation.

 ## Key Features